SDLC vs STLC: What is the Difference?

 Big Bang Model

-• The Big Bang theory provides no rules to follow.
+• The Big Bang theory provides no specific rules to follow.

 • When a customer has no idea how the final application will appear, this software development life cycle model was created to assist and guide them through the process.

-• Development team is small (2-3 developers working together).
+• The development team is small (2-3 developers working together).

 • Ideal for academic or practice projects.